Compensatory strategies are similar to “shortcuts” for patients with range of motion, strength, or coordination problems after stroke.

 Choosing to slowly use your affected arm instead of leaning forward means you might take longer to accomplish certain tasks.
 Try to be patient when doing things without compensation techniques.

 When you slow down and accomplish tasks normally (the way you did before injury), you are stimulating your brain.
-It doubles as physical therapy.
+It doubles as therapy.

 This is how you can improve your chances of a full recovery from stroke.
 Patients that accomplish a full recovery are constantly challenging themselves to do things the “hard way” – without compensatory strategies.